Exosuit/Exosuit/README.md

 - Interested in backend stuff because of how I used to manage a game server to play with friends

+- Want to create something that will help me maximize slacking quality

 <!--
 **Exosuit/Exosuit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.